jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 ---
 date: 2023-11-15 12:26:40
 layout: post
-title: Dirichlet Clustring for Clinical Outcome Prediction
+title: Dirichlet Clustering for Clinical Outcome Prediction
 subtitle: A simple example
 description: Here we show how to use Dirichlet Clustering to predict clinical outcomes.
 image: https://live.staticflickr.com/65535/53334792868_86038b3779_b.jpg